ecrawford4/astro-blog/src/pages/posts/post-1.md

     alt: 'Post Thumbnail'
 tags: ["astro","blog","test"]
 ---
-# Title
+# My First Blog Post

-Published on: 2024-12-13
+*Published on: 2024-12-13*

 Welcome to my blog!
 I will update this blog with various stories pertaining to my computer science adventures, or stories from my personal life in general.

-This post is a proof-of-concept; it contains no substantive content, but it helps to demonstrate the style of the blog
+This post is a proof-of-concept; it contains no substantive content, but it helps to demonstrate the style of the blog.

 ## Lorem Ipsum